InTec-PCPS/hd-fm-for-moOde-audio/README.md

 - Remember to enable services in /etc/systemd/system: <pre>sudo systemctl enable ###.service</pre>
 - Runtime and build dependencies: git build-essential cmake autoconf libtool libao-dev libfftw3-dev librtlsdr-dev meson libsndfile1-dev libliquid-dev python3-flask icecast2.
 - Remember to set icecast passwords in /etc/icecast2/icecast.xml, /usr/local/bin/fm-run, and hd-run.
+Doesn't matter what they are as long as they match.
 - Icecast doesn't need configuration during install.
-The file here is all that's needed.
+The xml file here is all that's needed.
-- nrsc5 and redsea need to be compiled and installed (see respective github repos).
+- nrsc5 and redsea must be compiled and installed.
+Binaries aren't included here.
-- add user to plugdev and audio groups <pre>sudo usermod -aG plugdev [username]</pre> <pre>sudo usermod -aG audio [username]</pre>
+- Add user to plugdev and audio groups <pre>sudo usermod -aG plugdev [username] && sudo usermod -aG audio [username]</pre>
-- All files should have both their location and their permissions included (for bad memory reasons).
+- Most files have both their location and their permissions included inside the file istelf (for bad memory reasons).